PuerkitoBio/goquery/README.md

 Utility functions that are not in jQuery but are useful in Go are implemented as functions (that take a `*Selection` as parameter), to avoid a potential naming clash on the `*Selection`'s methods (reserved for jQuery-equivalent behaviour).

-The complete [godoc reference documentation can be found here][doc].
+The complete [package reference documentation can be found here][doc].

 Please note that Cascadia's selectors do not necessarily match all supported selectors of jQuery (Sizzle).
 See the [cascadia project][cascadia] for details.
 Invalid selector strings compile to a `Matcher` that fails to match any node.
 Behaviour of the various functions that take a selector string as argument follows from that fact, e.g. (where `~` is an invalid selector string):